What is Operations Research?

 - Implement the solution

-- According to the Bureau of Labor, operations research employment is projected to grow 25 percent from 2020 to 2030, much faster than the average for all occupations.
+According to the Bureau of Labor, operations research employment will continue to grow by over 25 percent during the next decade.
+This is faster than the average for all occupations.